mugartec/CLAP/README.md

 ```

 ## Autocomplete
-For instructions on how to install autocompletion go to [https://github.com/mugartec/CLAP/autocompletion].
+For instructions on how to install autocompletion go to the [autocomplete directory](https://github.com/mugartec/CLAP/tree/master/autocomplete).

-Autocompletion is only supported for [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) at the moment, contributions to allow autocomplete in other environments are very welcome.